 Regular readers will surely know what it is.
-But in case you’re a newbie – first let’s do a quick overview of the debt to credit ratio definition:
+But in case you’re new to the credit world – first let’s do a quick overview of the debt to credit ratio definition:

 In a nutshell, it’s the amount of credit you are using.